 - By specifying an employee has a Normal Hours per Week, FlexiTime will evenly accrue annual leave so that the employee received 4 x their normal hours as leave after a year (or more if they receive more than 4 weeks' leave).
 So an employee with Normal Hours per Week of 40 will accrue 3.08 hours annual leave per week, regardless of how many hours they are actually paid for.

 - By selecting Hours Worked, the annual leave accrues at a rate of 4/52 of the hours worked.

-It is recommended to use this approach when an employee's hours vary and there are no standard hours specified in their contract.
+When possible, it's best to establish what a standard week is and to use the first approach.
+Employees who consistently work more hours than their standard week will get appropriately compensated when the leave is paid out at a higher rate.
 An employee's employment agreement should usually clearly state how their leave will accrue, so when in doubt always refer back to their agreement.

 As well as determining the annual leave accrued, the Normal Hours per Week is also used in the calculations of average and ordinary rates.
 Where normal hours are specified, these are what the employee's earnings will be divided by to determine the rate.

 For salaried employees this calculation is simple - their normal hours typically matches the hours they are paid, so their average rate will always match their standard rate.

 The average rate calculations are also straightforward for employees with Hours Worked selected, where the earnings are divided by the hours paid.
 The average rate will typically be the same as their standard rate, only increasing if they are paid higher rates for overtime or holidays worked.

 The calculations for waged employees with non-zero normal hours per week can result in more variation in average rates.